 So you are up to the challenge?
 Here is how you can proceed:

 First and foremost, move your cat’s litter box to the bathroom, right next to the toilet.
-Do it in front of your cat, so that he finds it right away next time he has a “toilet emergency”.
+Do it in front of your cat, so that it finds it right away the next time it has a “toilet emergency”.
 If the litter box is very far from the bathroom, you can move it gradually closer day after day, so that your cat gets used to its new location.